whatyouhide/xandra/README.md

 Xandra supports [Scylla][scylladb] (version `2.x`) without the need to do anything in particular.

+## Azure Cosmos DB support

+Xandra supports [Azure Cosmos DB][cosmosdb] when using v4 of the CQL protocol.

 ## Contributing

 To run tests, you will need [Docker][docker] installed on your machine.
 This repository uses [`docker-compose`][docker-compose] to run multiple Cassandra instances in parallel on different ports to test different features (such as authentication or SSL encryption).
 To run normal tests, do this from the root of the project: